 Explore what Olympic Peninsula has to offer.

 Recommendations for the top sights, recreation, entertainment, hotels, and food in:

 - The Kitsap Peninsula and Hood Canal including Shelton, South Hood Canal, and North Hood Canal

 - Port Angeles and the Northern Peninsula including Port Townsend, Sequim-Dungeness Valley, The Elwha and Sol Duc River Valleys, Strait of Juan de Fuca Highway, Neah Bay and Lake Ozette

-- Hoh Rain Forest and the Coast including Forks, La Push and Vicinity, Hoh River Valley, Queets, Quinault, Kalaloch, North Beach, East Grays Harbor, South Beach, and Long Beach Peninsula
+- Hoh Rain Forest and the Coast including Forks, La Push and Vicinity, Hoh River Valley, Queets, Quinault, Kalaloch, North Beach, Grays Harbor, South Beach, and Long Beach Peninsula

 Jeff Burlingame is the author of 30 nonfiction books.
 He has won several high-profile awards for his work, including a prestigious NAACP Image Award and a national Sigma Delta Chi Award from the Society of Professional Journalists.